Chrystal Macmillan: Women's rights

 In November 1908, Macmillan appeared in London to argue, as a university graduate, for her right to vote for Scottish University seats.
 During her speech, the buildings of Parliament were made to suspend the temporary arrangements put in place to prevent women from entering—such arrangements had been instituted after the first militant suffrage agitations.
 Macmillan was the first woman to argue a case before the bar of the House of Lords.
 She was backed by her contemporary, Frances Simson, one of the first eight female graduates of Edinburgh.
 Given audience late in the day, Macmillan spoke for three-quarters of an hour.
 Press reports of the appearance described her as a "modern Portia," Shakespeare's fictional heiress and legal dilettante.
 In Scotland, Glasgow's The Herald reported that she began nervously but warmed to her subject and "argued law in an admirable speaking voice".
 Two days later she continued to plead her case, this time in "complete self-possession", wearing a dark red outfit and hat trimmed with ermine furs.
 Like other suffragists in Britain and the United States, she based her case on the words person and persons in the voting statutes, arguing that such unspecific words were no basis for the exclusion of one entire sex from voting.
 The court upheld both lower courts' decisions that the word persons did not include women when referring to privileges granted by the state.
 She lost the case, but The New York Times reported that she responded to the decision against her with the words "We'll live to fight another day".
 In Wellington, New Zealand, the Evening Post wrote a less strident account, noting that Macmillan was cheerful in defeat.
 After the court adjourned, she said to a reporter from the London Daily Chronicle, "I don't suppose that there is anything more to be done just now, but we shall live to fight another day."
 No matter her exact words, her time at the House of Lords attracted worldwide publicity which proved valuable to the women's cause.

-MacMillan spoke at many suffrage meetings during this period; for example, in 1909, she was a speaker at an NUWSS meeting along with Dr Elsie Inglis and Alice Low in Edinburgh's Café Oak Hall.
+In 1906-1908 Macmillan was the honorary secretary and treasurer of the Women Graduates of the Scottish Universities (Parliamentary Franchise) Committee.
+She was active in several suffrage organisations: The Scottish University Women's Suffrage Union (SUWSU), the NUWSS (on their executive committee), the Edinburgh branch of the NUWSS (vice-president) Macmillan spoke at many suffrage meetings during this period; for example, in 1909, she was a speaker at an NUWSS meeting along with Dr Elsie Inglis and Alice Low in Edinburgh's Café Oak Hall.
 A guest speaker was J A Scott from New Zealand, where women already had the right to vote.